john-pachec0/Monitor/PRIVACY_POLICY.md

 ## Legal Basis (GDPR Compliance)

-While Untwist doesn't collect personal data, here's our legal basis if it did:
+While Monitor doesn't collect personal data, here's our legal basis if it did:

 - **Legitimate Interest:** Processing feedback to improve the app
 - **Consent:** You explicitly send feedback by tapping "Submit"